fasthttp/router/README.md

 ### Named parameters

-As you can see, `:name` is a _named parameter_.
+As you can see, `{name}` is a _named parameter_.
 The values are accessible via `RequestCtx.UserValues`.
 You can get the value of a parameter by using the `ctx.UserValue("name")`.

 Named parameters only match a single path segment:

 ```
-Pattern: /user/:user
+Pattern: /user/{user}

  /user/gordon                     match
  /user/you                        match
  /user/gordon/profile             no match
  /user/                           no match

+Pattern with suffix: /user/{user}_admin

+ /user/gordon_admin               match
+ /user/you_admin                  match
+ /user/you                        no match
+ /user/gordon/profile             no match
+ /user/gordon_admin/profile       no match
+ /user/                           no match
 ```

 **Note:** Since this router has only explicit matches, you can not register static routes and parameters for the same path segment.
-For example you can not register the patterns `/user/new` and `/user/:user` for the same request method at the same time.
+For example you can not register the patterns `/user/new` and `/user/{user}` for the same request method at the same time.
 The routing of different request methods is independent from each other.

 #### Optional parameters

-If you need define an optional parameters, add `?` at the end of param name. `:name?`
+If you need define an optional parameters, add `?` at the end of param name. `{name?}`

+#### Regex validation

+If you need define a validation, you could use a custom regex for the paramater value, add `:<regex>` after the name.
+For example: `{name:[a-zA-Z]{5}}`.

+**_Optional paramters and regex validation are compatibles, only add `?` between the name and the regex.
+For example: `{name?:[a-zA-Z]{5}}`._**

 ### Catch-All parameters

-The second type are _catch-all_ parameters and have the form `*name`.
+The second type are _catch-all_ parameters and have the form `{name:*}`.
 Like the name suggests, they match everything.
 Therefore they must always be at the **end** of the pattern:

 ```
-Pattern: /src/*filepath
+Pattern: /src/{filepath:*}

  /src/                     match
  /src/somefile.go          match